 During the 1886-1887 winter season, 356 Commonwealth was the home of Arthur D. McClellan, an attorney, and his wife, Mary A. (Townsend) McClellan.
 They previously had lived at the Hotel Copley at 18 Huntington.
 By the next season, they had moved next door to 358 Commonwealth.

-By the 1890-1891 winter season, 356 Commonwealth was the home of Benjamin E. Corlew and his wife, Juliet (Snow) Corlew.
-Tey had lived at 395 Beacon during the previous season.
+During the 1890-1891 winter season, 356 Commonwealth was the home of Benjamin E. Corlew and his wife, Juliet (Snow) Corlew.
+They had lived at 395 Beacon during the previous season.
 Benjamin Corlew was a real estate dealer.
 By 1893, they had moved to Brookline.

 356 Commonwealth was not listed in the 1892 Blue Book.

 By the 1911-1912 winter season, 356 Commonwealth was the home of Ellen Bryant’s nephew, Robert Duncan Reynolds, an engineer, and his wife, Fanny Louise (Lawrence) Reynolds.
 They previously had lived in Cambridge.
 He was the son of Ellen (Reynolds) Bryant’s brother and sister-in-law, Frank W. Reynolds and Cordelia Frances (Weld) Reynolds.
-Robert Reynolds was the assessed owner of 356 Commonwealth from 1913 through 1920; the heirs of John D. Bryant are shown as the owners on the 1917 Bromley map.
+On October 2, 1912, he purchased 356 Commonwealth from John Bryant’s estate.

 356 Commonwealth was not listed in the 1914-1916 Blue Books.